Download this file as a PDF: CLA Bylaws Revised 4-16-2022.pdf

 To do such other things and perform such other business as may be contemplated or permissible under the laws of Maine for a lake association.

 Provided, however, (1) that no gains, profits or dividends shall be paid or distributed to any of the members of the Corporation, and no part of the net income, net earnings, funds or assets of the Corporation shall inure to the benefit of any member, private shareholder or officer of the Corporation, except in the event of a purchase of equipment or real property by the Corporation from any Member, private shareholder or Officer of the Corporation, and (2) that in the event of the voluntary dissolution of the Corporation or voluntary transfer of substantially all of its assets, the assets shall be distributed or transferred only in accordance with Article Seven of the Articles of Incorporation as amended and the affirmative vote of seventy-five percent (75%) of the total voting Members of the Corporation.

 Section 1.
 Members.
 There shall be one (1) class of Members.
 Membership in the corporation shall consist of all persons who support the purpose of the Association as stated in the bylaws and who pay annual dues to the Corporation.
 The Board of Directors or the membership is granted the authority to refuse membership to any person who it determines does not support the purpose of the Corporation.

 Section 2.
 Voting.
 All members in good standing shall possess the right of one (1) vote on all matters put before the membership.

 Section 3.
 Annual Meeting.
-The Annual Meeting of the Members of the Corporation shall be held on the first (1st) Saturday in August or at the call of the President.
+The Annual Meeting of the Members of the Corporation shall be held on a Saturday in August to be announced, or at the call of the President.